-Only if you also work in the state your employer is located.
-What matters is where you earned the income—not where your employer is located.
+For most people, the answer is no. What matters is where you earned the income—not where your employer is located.

-Example: You're a Vermont resident working in Michigan, where your employer is located.
-You would file a nonresident Michigan return in addition to your resident Vermont return.
-However, if you're working remotely in Vermont for a Michigan employer, you'd only file a resident return for Vermont, which is where you earned the money.
+Example 1: Charlie is a Vermont resident working in Michigan, where their employer is located.
+They would file a nonresident Michigan return in addition to their resident Vermont return.
+However, if they're working remotely in Vermont for a Michigan employer, they'd only file a resident return for Vermont, which is where they earned the money.

-That's not to say payroll departments always handle withholdings correctly.
-Out of habit, or perhaps due to not being aware of how withholding works in these situations, remote employers sometimes withhold taxes for their state, not yours.
+Since payroll departments aren't always aware of how withholding works, remote employers sometimes withhold taxes for their state, not the employee's state.

-In these cases, you will have to file a nonresident return to recover the erroneous withholdings.
-On the nonresident return, you'd declare earnings of 0 so you can get a full refund for the taxes your employer withheld.
-You would also want to inform your payroll department of the error to avoid the same problem next year.
+In these cases, you need to file a nonresident return to recover the erroneous withholdings.
+On the nonresident return, declare earnings of $0 so you can get a full refund for the taxes your employer withheld.
+You should also tell your payroll department so they fix this in the future.